 I am an integrative psychotherapist and counsellor and believe in a holistic approach to physical and psychological health.
 I have worked with a variety of clients from those struggling to manage difficult feelings and life events to those with complex mental health issues attending NHS psychiatric services.

 We may have faced difficulties as children that affect how we deal with issues in our lives as we grow and become adults.
 We may spend significant amounts of time struggling to deal with things that are happening now and worrying about what might happen to us in the future.
 I believe that as an adult our physical and psychological health is affected by the interaction of our body, mind and spiritual wellbeing and that all these aspects need addressing if we are to lead healthy and fulfilling lives.
+I am also interested in exploring how we find meaning in our lives in various ways, as well as how we can struggle to fit in with the expectations of others and society in general.
+Discussions on sexuality and/or gender identity are welcomed as a very important but sometimes neglected part of who we are.
 As an integrative therapist I will draw on a number of different theories and approaches according to the needs and wishes of each individual client, and we will determine together the most appropriate way to approach and work on whatever brings you to therapy.

-If you would like to explore the possibility of therapy then send me an email or call the number above and we will arrange an introductory meeting to talk about why you are seeking help, how we might work together and some of the practical details of the process.
-Please note that there is no fee for this introductory discussion.
+If you would like to explore the possibility of therapy then we will arrange an introductory meeting to talk about why you are seeking help, how we might work together and some of the practical details of the process.
+There is no fee for the introductory discussion.
 If we agree to go ahead we would then arrange a regular weekly therapy session each lasting 50 minutes, with regular opportunities to discuss your progress, what might be helping and whether there are other approaches we might also explore.

 Training, qualifications & experience